yast/yast-installation/doc/control-file.md

     determined using the *timezone* element in the *globals* section.
     If not specified, *UTC* will be used.

+-   (boolean) *readonly\_language* - The user only could change the language of the installer, but not for the installed system which will use *en_US* by default.

 ### Installation Helpers

 In the *globals* section, there are also helper variables for the